CMIT-135, CMIT-200, MGMT-260

 Explore Software Development

 Software development is an in-demand and high-paying field, and is an ideal career path for driven individuals with technical aptitude.
-Champlain's online associate degree in software development is designed to build upon your existing technical skillset and provide you with a solid foundation of knowledge to confidently move forward in the world of software development.
+Champlain's online software development degree program is designed to build upon your existing technical skillset through software engineering courses and provide you with a solid foundation of knowledge to confidently move forward in the world of software development.

 Build Your Career Future

-Through a program that emphasizes hands-on learning putting theory into practice, and working with cutting-edge technologies, you'll gain critical technical skills (including knowledge of 8+ key applications, platforms, and programming languages, listed below) in addition to valuable soft skills such as communication and leadership that will help you stand out as a well-rounded software development professional.
+This software developer degree program emphasizes hands-on learning, putting theory into practice working with cutting-edge technologies.
+You'll gain critical technical skills (including knowledge of 8+ key applications, platforms, and programming languages, listed below) valuable in software design, web development, computer programming, and artificial intelligence in addition to valuable skills such as communication and leadership.

-This program is ideal for those looking to enter the software development field, or for those who have found themselves in a related role and are looking for formal training and knowledge.
-Plus, it's a solid stepping stone toward a full bachelor's degree in software development for those who are returning to school after time away, or embarking on their first degree.
+This software development degree online program is ideal for those looking to enter the software development or software engineering field, or for those who have found themselves in a related computer science role and are looking for formal computer systems training and knowledge.
+Plus, the software development associate degree offers a solid stepping stone toward a full bachelor's degree in software development for those who are returning to school after time away, or embarking on their first degree.

 Take the next step